To: Parents and Students of Voorhees High School

-Students taking English III and English III CP must read one book from the below list.
-Students in English III Honors must read The Grapes of Wrath.
+Students taking English 3 Honors must read Tuesdays with Morrie and complete the graphic organizer.
 Students taking AP English Language and Composition must read the required books** (Notes of a Native Son and Narrative of the Life of Fredrick Douglass).